astha2275/astha2275/README.md

 # ✨ Just Vibes & Code

 ### Hi, I’m Astha!
 A little bit of everything—tech, creativity, and unfiltered chaos.
-🎧 Probably lost in music or overthinking life like it’s a puzzle.

 💡 Figuring things out, one day at a time.
 Stay tuned!